A Grand Heritage: Stories from the Oral History Archive

 The year 2022 marked the fiftieth anniversary of the publication of Grand Memories, published by Moab’s Daughters of Utah Pioneers, which chronicled histories of some of the first Euro-American settlers of the region.
 To celebrate this anniversary, the exhibition invites visitors to dive into the Moab Museum’s Oral History Collection for some more memories of Grand County residents, recently digitized as part of the Community History Program, which is supported by Utah Humanities.

 Stories and oral histories are some of the most rich and valuable resources in any museum’s Collection.
 They can also be a treasured part of a family’s keepsakes.
-If you are interested in learning about collecting oral histories or recording audio of friends, family, or community members, we invite you to join us for this introductory workshop!
-In this hourlong session, we will introduce the basics of oral history collection, share some interview tips for recording compelling stories, and provide examples from the Museum’s Oral History Collection.
-We will also introduce you to the Moab Museum’s Listening Stations, user-friendly mobile recording units that are available by loan to help you capture and share stories.
+For community members interested in learning about collecting oral histories or recording audio of friends, family, or community members, the Moab Museum team held several hourlong sessions, where we introduced the basics of oral history collection, shared some interview tips for recording compelling stories, and provided examples from the Museum’s Oral History Collection.
+We also introduced participants to the Moab Museum’s Listening Stations, user-friendly mobile recording units that are available by loan to help community members capture and share stories.

-This free hourlong introductory workshop will be held at the Moab Museum on Wednesday March 29th and April 26th, 2023 from 5-6pm.
+This free hourlong introductory workshop was held at the Moab Museum on Wednesday, March 29th and April 26th, 2023 from 5-6 p.m.
+Keep an eye out for future Community History Workshops!

 "What was the landscape like back then?"